kdgdkd/ramiho/README.md

 - Send MIDI - tests the receiving connexion.
 With the [SendMidi](https://github.com/gbevin/ReceiveMIDI) menu, ramiho can send notes directly to your receiving device.
 In [this example](https://edpanfleto.com/kdgdkd/git/ramiho_sendmidi.png) ramiho sends note 48, on channel 3, to the fourth device in the list (the 'sound' port of a synth).

-### using Midish
-[Midish](https://midish.org/) is a powerful command-line MIDI sequencer/filter by Alexandre Ratchov.
-It provides advanced MIDI manipulation tools (routing channels, remapping CCs, transposing...), and it also records and plays MIDI.
-The Midish menu in ramiho provides a simple interface for Midish's MIDI routing, also allowing saving and loading your customized connexions.
-The midish interface allows defining connexions not only between ports, but also between channels.
-You can redirect the MIDI signal coming from one port on a particular channel to any other port, on any MIDI channel.
-And you can choose to transpose the notes!
-For example, you could send the output from a MIDI keyboard on channel 1 to a synth that is reading MIDI channel 4 AND to a second synth reading channel 5 a full octave below, so you would have a bass and a sub-bass, like [here](https://edpanfleto.com/kdgdkd/git/ramiho_midishrouting.png).
-You can work on the last connexion that you defined or loaded, adding routings, velocity adjustments, send program change signal...
-And when you are happy, you can save the connexion so it will be easily loaded in the future.
-Or you can define more complex connexions and filters within the mdshcnx files in ramiho's favcnx directory.
-All of these files are directly accessible from the Midish menu.

 ### using ramiho from the  command line